orxaicom/daily-arxiv-embeddings/README.md

 # Daily arXiv Embeddings

-The embedding are calculated using the latest AllenAI's [specter2_aug2023refresh_base](https://huggingface.co/allenai/specter2_aug2023refresh_base).
+The embeddings are calculated using the latest AllenAI's [specter2_aug2023refresh_base](https://huggingface.co/allenai/specter2_aug2023refresh_base).

 It is pre-trained on most recent scientific papers.